 I want to express my deep gratitude to Murray Bookchin for his invaluable contribution to the development of the ideas presented in these essays.
-His synthesis of critical and dialectical theory, teleological [!] philosophy, social ecology, and libertarian and utopian thought has carried on the great tradition of philosophy in this antiphilosophical age.
-It has been a great privilege to know him and his work.47 this ignorance as a secret knowledge that produces peace of mind, when in fact it is a case of mindlessness yielding passivity - a state of mindlessness that plays directly into the hands of the ruling classes.
+His synthesis of critical and dialectical theory, teleological [!] philosophy, social ecology, and libertarian and utopian thought has carried on the great tradition of philosophy in this anti-philosophical age.
+It has been a great privilege to know him and his work.

 In 1984, it was widely assumed among my readers, opponents, and libertarian radicals generally that John Clark was my spokesman, a status he had apparently adopted with alacrity.
 Thus, it seemed perfectly natural in 1986, on my sixty-fifth birthday, that he would present me with a Festschrift that he edited in my honor.
-48 As re-
+As recently as 1992 he was selected to write the entry on my political contributions for The Encyclopedia of the American Left, in which he described me as "the foremost contemporary anarchist theorist."